agenttools/issues/README.md

 ## Enrichment Questions

-The tool uses Claude to generate contextual questions based on your specific feedback.
+The tool **automatically** uses Claude to generate up to 6 contextual questions based on your specific feedback.
 These questions help gather important context that improves issue extraction and prioritization.

+**Question Topics:**
+- Design or engineering approach
+- Clarification on what the issue is
+- Clarification on how the issue should be solved

+**Question Format:**
+- Each question has 2-4 multiple choice options
+- Option 5 is always "Other (write in)" for custom responses
+- Extra spacing between questions for readability

-### Deadline Parsing
+### Deadline Options

+After reviewing proposed actions, you'll set deadlines for each new issue with **7 numbered options**:

+1. **Write-in** - Enter any custom deadline (e.g., "next monday", "january 15", "2 weeks")
+2. **Tuesday (after today)** - Next Tuesday
+3. **Wednesday (after today)** - Next Wednesday
+4. **Thursday (after today)** - Next Thursday
+5. **Friday (after today)** - Next Friday
+6. **No deadline** - Skip setting a deadline
+7. **1 week** - 7 days from today

-Natural language deadlines are automatically converted to ISO dates and set on Linear issues:
+Custom deadlines are automatically parsed by AI and converted to ISO dates for Linear.

-- **"next friday"** → Upcoming Friday's date
-- **"this thursday"** → This week's Thursday (or next week if passed)
-- **"5 working days"** → 5 business days from today (excludes weekends)
-- **"3 days"** → 3 calendar days from today
-- **"january 15"** → Specific date

 ### Agent-Friendly Design

-All questions use numbered options (1-4) for easy AI agent control:
+All questions use numbered options for easy AI agent control:
-- Options are numbered for clear selection
-- Every question includes "Other (write in)" option
+- Enrichment questions: Options 1-4 with option 5 as write-in
+- Deadline questions: Options 1-7 with option 1 as write-in
 - Perfect for programmatic interaction via tmux
+- Clear numbering makes LLM selection straightforward

 ## Refinement Workflow